mrkaleArduinoLib/gbj_appthingsboard/README.md

 [Back to interface](#interface)

-<a id="setAttribsChange"></a>
+<a id="setAttribChange"></a>

-## setAttribsChange()
+## setAttribChange()

 #### Description
+The virtual method that every child class derived from this library class should implement.
-The method sets an internal flag about changing some device client attribute in order to refresh it in the IoT platform.
+The method sets an internal flag about changing particular dynamic device client attribute in order to refresh it in the IoT platform.
-- The method realizes receiving a signal from a sketch, usually in a RPC method for setting parameters, that some attribute has changed.
+- The method realizes receiving a signal from a sketch, usually in an RPC method for setting the parameter, that the attribute has changed.
-- The method causes that all device client attributes are publish at once regardless some of them has not changed their value.
+- The method causes that particular device client attribute is publish individually, so that all dynamic attributes have real time stamp in the IoT platform.

 #### Syntax
-    void setAttribsChange()
+    void setAttribChange(byte idx)

 #### Parameters
-None
+- **idx**: Index (sequence order counting from zero) of a dynamic attribute usually defined as preprocessor macro.
+  - *Valid values*: Non-negative integer
+  - *Default value*: none

 #### Returns
 None